 The last method, asynchronous stream packets, is mentioned only for the sake of completeness.
-This method should not be used, since it provides for neither 1394 link-level acknowledgment nor quality of service---and consumes a valuable resource, a channel number.
+This method should not be used for IP unicast, since it provides for neither 1394 link-level acknowledgment nor quality of service---and consumes a valuable resource, a channel number.